We Are Knox...

 Describe your day-to-day experiences so far.

 My days start at 8:30 every morning at the Sustainable Business Center.
 We have not spent a lot of time at City Hall but will in the coming weeks, to find out more details about future projects.
 Deveon Rose, the other intern, and I are usually provided some more details about the projects we are working on that day.
 Our supervisor and Entrepreneurship Center Manager, Ryan Lilly, simply gives us the details of our projects and allows us to be independent and self-guided achievers here.
 Ryan Lilly has given us a lot of space and freedom to explore and learn.
 Our jobs require us to figure things out on our own and find out more about Galesburg and surrounding areas.

 Occasionally the Sustainable Business Center will host events or programs, such as the Youth Entrepreneurship Day Camp (in conjunction with the University of Illinois Extension Office), open to kids in 7th through 12th grade with an interest in starting their own business one day.
 By the end of the program, the young entrepreneurs had learned all about startups, written business plans, and presented their plans in a presentation to family, friends, and local media.

 How did you learn about this opportunity?

-I saw an e-mail about this opportunity from Terrie Saline, director of the Bastian Center for Career & Pre-Professional Development, while I was in the midst of finding a summer job.
+I saw an e-mail about this opportunity from Terrie Saline, director of the Bastian Family Career Center, while I was in the midst of finding a summer job.
 This happened to be the perfect opportunity for me.
-I definitely would like to give a shoutout to the Center for Career & Pre-Professional Development.
+I definitely would like to give a shoutout to the Career Center.
 They are incredible!
 Terrie Saline communicated with me throughout the process, and it was a huge help.

 Can you cite an example of how your in-classroom and/or out-of-the-classroom experiences at Knox have benefited you in the internship?